merondun/puzzler/README.md

 <br/>

-:one: **Step:** resubmit `[sbatch] puzzler --sample Fungus --map samples.tsv`
+:two: **Step 2:** resubmit `[sbatch] puzzler --sample Fungus --map samples.tsv`

 This script will check for these files, and create them if they do not exist in these directories.
-The script will not start if you haven't added the Juicebox `.review` file.
+The script will not start if you haven't added the Juicebox `.review` file or if you do not have a related reference genome.

 | File                                                      |                            | If missing, run |
 | --------------------------------------------------------- | -------------------------- | --------------- |